apache/cordova-ios/CordovaLib/CordovaLib.docc/upgrading-8.md

 These aliases were introduced in and are backwards compatible with all existing versions since Cordova iOS 5.0.0.
 See ``CDVCommandStatus`` for a list of the enum values.

+### Deprecating CDVWebViewProcessPoolFactory

+Apple has deprecated the `WKProcessPool` API, saying that it has no effect in iOS 15 and newer.
+As such, the `CDVWebViewProcessPoolFactory` API is marked as deprecated, but still exists to support iOS 13 and 14.

+The `CDVWebViewProcessPoolFactory` API was also problematic because it exposed WebKit-specific API types to the public API interface of Cordova, potentially causing issues if those APIs need to change in the future.
+With this deprecation and eventual removal, Cordova is better insulated from upstream WebView changes.

 ## Public API Removals
 The following classes were previously exposed as part of the Cordova iOS public API, but were only used as internal implementation details.
 To better establish the public/private API boundary within Cordova iOS, they have been removed from the public API in Cordova iOS 8.